-Take your pick: blue or green, shallow or deep waters, sand or pebbles, shaded or sun-drenched, blessed by a chapel or garnished with its very own taverna.
-Lia, Koutalas, Vagia, Ganema, Kalo Ambeli, Psili Ammos, Sykamia.
-You’ll need several summers to explore all 40 of Serifos’ officially recognised beaches – though the locals claim the number is actually 72 – unless you come by yacht.
+Blue or green, shallow or deep waters, sand or pebbles, shaded or sun-drenched, blessed by a chapel or garnished with its very own taverna?
+The choice is yours.
+Lia, Koutalas, Vagia, Ganema, Kalo Ambeli, Psili Ammos and Sykamia are some of the highlights.
+But you’ll need several summers to explore all 40 of Serifos’ officially recognised beaches (though the locals claim the number is actually 72) … an impressive number even for an island, let alone one in the Cyclades.
+Perhaps you might be hiring that yacht after all?

-Whitewashed houses cling to each other as they perch on the rim of vertical rocks.
+The whitewashed houses of Serifos cling to each other as they perch on the rim of vertical rocks above Hora.
 Facing east, they seem to tumble down the slope, solid and fluid all at once.
 They rest on the scattered ruins of the ancient town, referred to by Xenophon.
 A stairway leads higher and higher to the Venetian castle that encloses the chapels of Agia Varvara, the Saviour, Agios Konstandinos and Agios Ioannis.
-The view from here is breathtaking.
+The view from here one of the best in the Cyclades.

-Crenellations, battlements and high walls make it look more like a medieval castle.
-The most important monastery on the island, it was built in the 16th century and the view from the abbey alone is worth the visit.
+Crenellations, battlements and high walls make the Monastery of the Taxiarches look more like a medieval castle.
+The most important monastery on Serifos was built in the 16th century and the view from the abbey alone is worth the visit.

 This geological formation really does look like a giant armchair and you can’t help wonder just how those seven huge carved boulders got up there.
 The Throne of Cyclops is at Cape Kyklopas, a spectacular location with a panoramic view of the southwestern side of the island.